-Mrs Cratchit I have known him to walk with Tiny Tim upon his shoulder very fast indeed.
-Kathy So have I. Often.
+Mrs Cratchit I have known him to walk with Tiny Tim upon his

+So have I. Often.
+Kathy

 Mrs Cratchit But he was light to carry, and his father loved him.
-So it was no trouble no trouble.
+So it was no trouble ... no trouble.

 Scrooge looks at the empty chair which Tiny Tim previously occupied

-Scrooge There is Tiny Tim's chair.
+There is Tiny Tim's chair.
 But there is no Tiny Tim.
 (He stares coldly at the Phantom) Where is he?